datakind/affordable-housing-tooling/workstream1/documentation/README.md

-In production, the web form could also be hosted on the public webpage of either the city or the local granting agency so that applicants can enter their own data.
+In production, the web form could also be hosted on the public webpage of either the city or the local granting agency so that applicants can enter the data for their own development proposal.
 The advantage of the live version is that potential applicants will immediately notice data entry errors and will be alerted to violations of eligibility constraints before submission.
-This will provide value in that applicants will avoid delays in terms of the wait for denial as a result of violation of eligibility criteria, as well as conditions for valid data entry.
+This will provide value in that applicants will avoid delays or lost investment opportunities during the wait for a denial that results from violations of eligibility criteria
+or conditions for valid data entry.
-Furthermore, the application will immediately be loaded into the database for consideration by the financing officer.
+Furthermore, once an application meets the initial screening criteria, the application will immediately be loaded into the database for consideration by the financing officer.

-1. The user enters project parameters into the text boxes in the web form.
+1. The user enters the project parameters into the text boxes in the web form.
-1. As the fields are completed, once the user moves to the next field, the data validity conditions are checked.
+1. After each field is completed, once the user moves to the next field, the data validity conditions are checked.
-Then, all data checks and eligibility checks are updated for the project.
+Then, all data checks and eligibility checks are updated for the project and these results appear in a summary that is displayed in the right pane of the web form.
-1. When the form is complete, the user clicks "Submit", and the fields from the web form are loaded into a new record in the project database.
+1. When the form is complete, the user clicks "Submit", and the fields from the web form are loaded as a new record in the project database.